Causally constrained quantum operator dynamics: Introduction

-On the analytical side, advances in algebraic characterisation of Hilbert-space fragmentation, where a dynamical state-space splits into a high number of invariant sectors under symmetries has enabled a salient understanding of ergodicity-breaking in Hamiltonian systems \cite{Moudgalya2022, moudgalya2022Scars_HSF}, quantum circuits \cite{Kovacs2024}, and more generally in dissipative dynamics in Lindbladian evolution \cite{YahuiLi2023_OpenHSF, paszko2025operatorspacefragmentationintegrabilitypaulilindblad, Paszko2024_OpenSPT}.
-Understanding this phenomenon rests on studying commutant algebras from the theory of von-Neumann algebras \cite{Jones2020, Bény2020} as generalisation of conventional symmetries in Hamiltonian systems \cite{Moudgalya2023}.
-The utility of these technical tools hasn't been explored fully beyond the Hamiltonian setting.
-In this work, we exploit the mathematical rigour offered by von-Neumann algebras to understand operator dynamics in the quantum circuit setting.
-As we show, this is closely linked to the structure of causal influences between subsystems.
+On the analytical side, advances in algebraic characterisation of Hilbert-space fragmentation, where a dynamical state-space splits into an high number of invariant sectors under symmetries has enabled a salient understanding of ergodicity-breaking in Hamiltonian systems \cite{Moudgalya2022, moudgalya2022Scars_HSF}, quantum circuits \cite{Kovacs2024}, and more generally in dissipative dynamics in Lindbladian evolution \cite{YahuiLi2023_OpenHSF, paszko2025operatorspacefragmentationintegrabilitypaulilindblad, Paszko2024_OpenSPT}.
+The theory of fragmentation rests on studying commutants from the formalism of von-Neumann algebras \cite{Jones2020, Bény2020} as generalisations of conventional symmetries in Hamiltonian systems \cite{Moudgalya2023}.
+The utility of these technical tools hasn't been explored fully beyond the Hamiltonian setting, while an entirely different body of work has extensively used this formalism to address the problem of causal influences in quantum mechanics.

 Understanding causal structures has become an important problem in quantum information to clarify how influence between quantum subsystems are constrained in unitary evolution \cite{Allen2017}.
-In particular, characterising the compositional structure of unitaries that exhibit \textit{causal independence} between subsystems has been studied to construct faithful diagrammatic representations beyond the quantum circuit model \cite{Lorenz2021, Ormrod2023}.
-Understanding casually decoupled subsystems also has implications for quantum field theory because they serve as models for space-like separated events outside of a relativistic light-cone \cite{DeFacio1975, BuchholzWichmann1986, Summers1990}.
+Casually decoupled subsystems also have implications for quantum field theory because they serve as models for space-like separated events outside of a relativistic light-cone \cite{DeFacio1975, BuchholzWichmann1986, Summers1990}.
 Within the algebraic framework for quantum field theory \cite{Fewster2019, Haag1996, BuchholzFredenhagen2023, BrunettiEtAl2015,}, causal independence is understood through the commutation structure of the operator algebra of observables.
 The seminal work of Lieb and Robinson \cite{LiebRobinson1972} shows that certain properties of quantum field theories related to causality and information propagation have approximate analogs in lattice systems.
-Finite-range interactions lead to an emergent causal light cone bounding the correlations between spatially separated observables.